airistoteles/rcnn1d/README.md

 # rcnn1d
 Recurrent Convolutional Neural Network Class - (almost) scikit-learn API

-This module contains one-dimensional (Recurrent) Convolutional Neural Networks - Classifiers
+This module contains one-dimensional (Recurrent) Convolutional Neural Networks - Classifiers.

 One-dimensional as in Keras' definition of Conv1D.
-Kernelsize is always (num_channels, kernel_width)
+Kernelsize is always (num_channels, kernel_width).

     -> Convolution only in one direction